-It’s a ceremony Gregory Paul Peddle would likely be surprised by — a new Canadian Coast Guard ship dedicated in his name, in honour of his bravery for giving his life to try to save another.
+It’s a ceremony Gregory Paul Peddle would likely have been surprised by — a new Canadian Coast Guard ship dedicated in his name, in honour of his bravery for giving his life to try to save another.

-And it also took place on what would have been his 59th birthday.
+It took place Thursday, on what would have been his 59th birthday.

 On Oct.
 15, 1989, a diver was caught in a rip tide off Middle Cove.
-Chief Officer Gregory Paul Peddle and his colleagues Pierre Gallien and Raymond Welcher set out in a fast rescue craft to rescue the diver.
+Chief Officer Gregory Paul Peddle and his colleagues Pierre Gallien and Raymond Welcher set out in a fast-rescue craft to help the diver.

-The sea conditions that day grew turbulent, the roar of the ocean echoed in the cliffs of the coast.
+The sea conditions that day grew turbulent, the roar of the ocean echoing off the cliffs of the coast.
 Bravery and determination kept the crew going until their craft was overtaken by the sea and capsized.

 Peddle, Gallien and Welcher all lost their lives.